denisa/clq/README.md

 development work is in progress and the only requirement is for the changelog to be valid but not necessarily current.
 On the opposite, the _release_ mode applies to release branches and, therefore, pull-requests.

 By default, clq operates in the _feature_ mode.
 In that mode, clq validates that the changelog file conforms to the grammar.
-It further validates that the releases are sorted chronologically from most recent to oldest, that the versions numbers are properly decreasing and that the version change between any two versions is justified by the change kinds present, according to following rules:
+It further validates that the releases are sorted chronologically from most recent to oldest, that the versions numbers are properly decreasing and that the version change between any two versions is justified by the change kinds present, according to a mapping from the type of change to the type of version change.

+By default, the rules are:
 - _major_ release trigger:
     - `Added` for new features.
     - `Removed` for now removed features.